 A recent development in weatherboard technology is the treated pine weatherboard.
 The weatherboards are treated using Light Organic Solvent Preservatives (LOSP) providing long term resistance to decay, termite attack and other wood destroying organisms.
 These boards are coated with a 2 coat exterior, acrylic, water-based primer.
 No additional primer or undercoat is required.
 Weatherboards can also be made from cement sheet and come in a variety of profiles to suit older and modern homes.

-Carpenters from Marcelle’s Carpentry and Building, we do a lot of weatherboard replacement in sections of walls that have deteriorated over time, or fitting weatherboards around an entire house.
+Carpenters from Marcelle’s Building & Carpentry, we do a lot of weatherboard replacement in sections of walls that have deteriorated over time, or fitting weatherboards around an entire house.
 Removing weatherboards presents an opportunity to also install insulation batts and sisalation wrap to make your home more thermally comfortable in colder and hotter temperatures.
 Weatherboards are a stylish part of every Australian home.
 We really enjoy fitting weatherboards across Melbourne’s Eastern Suburbs.
 Call us on 0411 101 299 to know more.